xStarbound/xStarbound/README.md

 - [Optimizebound](https://steamcommunity.com/sharedfiles/filedetails/?id=902555153) and its [two](https://steamcommunity.com/sharedfiles/filedetails/?id=2954344118) [counterparts](https://steamcommunity.com/sharedfiles/filedetails/?id=2954354494) — their PNG compression does not play well with xClient's hardware cursor, making it invisible.
 - [Quick Commands!](https://steamcommunity.com/sharedfiles/filedetails/?id=3145473452) — this mod explicitly checks for StarExtensions, so the keybinds do not work, although some of the added hidden chat commands do.
 - [Remote Module](https://steamcommunity.com/sharedfiles/filedetails/?id=2943917766) — won't work and is likely to log script errors.
+- [Stardust Core / Stardust Suite / MetaGUI](https://steamcommunity.com/sharedfiles/filedetails/?id=2512589532) ([GitHub](https://github.com/zetaPRIME/sb.StardustSuite)) — mod UIs are buggy and has compatibility issues with xStarbound's Pluto interpreter and sandboxing.
+Disabling `"safeScripts"` on xClient should help with compatibility.
+This extends to any mod that uses MetaGUI for its UIs.
-- [StarCustomChat](https://github.com/KrashV/StarCustomChat) — not compatible with xStarbound's callbacks and has serious issues with xStarbound's Lua sandbox anyway.
+- [StarCustomChat](https://github.com/KrashV/StarCustomChat) — not fully compatible with xStarbound's callbacks and has serious issues with xStarbound's Lua sandbox anyway.
 - [StarExtensions](https://github.com/StarExtensions/StarExtensions) — won't load on xClient and may cause crashes!
 However, *xServer* fully supports the server-side part of SE's «overground» tile placement feature.
 - [Text to Speech Droids](https://steamcommunity.com/sharedfiles/filedetails/?id=2933125939) — won't do anything.
 - [Zoom Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=2916058850) — will log script errors (xStarbound has differently named callbacks) and is redundant anyway because xStarbound already fully supports this feature.